-- Through the license by MST Services, the MST provider utilizes a standardized and comprehensive system including weekly team supervision, consultation and quarterly training.
-In addition, the Therapist Adherence Measure (TAM), Supervisor Adherence Measure (SAM) and Consultant Adherence Measure (CAM) are also completed - The project's community partners/stakeholders meet on a quarterly basis to discuss the program - Program staff complete numerous screening tools and questionnaires with the participants throughout the program to aid in program evaluation by Case Western Reserve University, including: Ohio Youth Assessment System (OYAS), Caregiver Information Questionnaire (CIQ-I), Enrollment and Demographics Information Form (EDIF), Ohio Scales, Recent Exposure to Violence (REVS), Substance Use Survey (SUS) and Trauma Symptoms Checklist for Children (TSCC).
+Program staff complete numerous screening tools and questionnaires with the participants throughout the program to aid in program evaluation by Case Western Reserve University, including: Ohio Youth Assessment System (OYAS), Caregiver Information Questionnaire (CIQ-I), Enrollment and Demographics Information Form (EDIF), Ohio Scales, Recent Exposure to Violence (REVS), Substance Use Survey (SUS) and Trauma Symptoms Checklist for Children (TSCC).

-Determining when the youth has successfully completed the MST program is a collaborative decision between the MST provider, MST consultant, probation officer, youth, parents and other support systems that may be involved with the youth.
+Determining when the youth has successfully completed Triple P is a collaborative decision between Catholic Charities, Probation/Diversion Manager, youth, parents and other support systems that may be involved with the youth.
 In making the decision the team determines if the treatment goals (i.e., referral behaviors) have been achieved for at least three to four weeks, and if the family is able to effectively manage any future problems with success.